Broken Glass Repair

 Simple broken glass repairs can be made following these instructions.
 Always be sure to wear safety gloves to protect your hands from sharp edges.

 A broken or shattered window, a cracked windshield and cut glass family heirlooms should be handled by a professional glass repair shop.
-Large or delicate jobs like these require the skill, experience and equipment not found in most DIYers' garages.
+Large or delicate jobs like these require skill, experience and equipment.
+Call Glass Doctor® today at 855-603-1919 to repair your broken glass.

 DIY Glass Chip or Window Crack Repair: https://www.angieslist.com/articles/diy-glass-chip-or-window-crack-repair.htm